trivnguyen/tri-nguyen-web/content/project/deepclean/index.md

 summary = "Using LSTM network to learn and subtract non-linear noise in GW detectors."

 # Tags: can be used for filtering projects.
-tags = ["Gravitational Waves", "Machine Learning", "LIGO", "Detector Characterization", "Neural Network", "LSTM"]
+tags = ["Gravitational Waves", "Machine Learning", "LIGO", "Detector Characterization", "LSTM"]

 # Optional external URL for project (replaces project detail page).
 # external link = "http://example.org"